awsdocs/aws-secrets-manager-docs/doc_source/manage_create-basic-secret.md

         + On the **Plaintext** tab, enter your secret in any format\.

    1. For **Encryption key**, choose the AWS KMS key that Secrets Manager uses to encrypt the protected text in the secret:
-      + Choose **DefaultEncryptionKey** to use the AWS managed key for Secrets Manager\.
+      + Choose **aws/secretsmanager** to use the AWS managed key for Secrets Manager\.
 There is no cost for using this key\.
       + Choose another KMS key from the list\.
 You must have the following permissions: `kms:Encrypt`, `kms:Decrypt`, and `kms:GenerateDataKey`\.
       + Choose **Add new key** to go to the AWS KMS console to create a customer managed key\.
 You must have `kms:CreateKey` permission\.
 You will be charged for KMS keys that you create\.